teiniker/teiniker-lectures-computerscience/programming-c/c-basics/control-flow/loops/README.md

 # Loops

-A **loop** is a statement whose job s to repeatedly execute some  other statement (the **loop body**).
+A **loop** is a statement whose job is to repeatedly execute some  other statement (the **loop body**).

 Every loop has a **controlling expression**.